corzican/10_6/README.md

 # 10_6

-## A core tabletop rpg engine that uses ten-sided and six-sided dice for resolution. - CC-BY-4.0
+## 25 word pitch - Quick action, teamwork

 What the 10_6 engine should accomplish:

 *

+License - CC-BY-4.0